 "Thank you so much for making this tool so affordable!
 I had always been interested in learning a IASTM technique but could not force myself to pay the ridiculous money to take the courses/buy the tools.
 I’ve been using the STARR tool for a couple months now and I’ve been blown away by some of the results I’m getting with chronic soft tissue issues."

 Loretta Sandy DC, CCEP

 The Single bevel STARR tool is made from 6061 T6 aluminum and then hard anodized.
 It has a single bevel edge like Graston tools.
 Light weight (4 ounces) and easy to use.
-Get the single bevel STARR tool with a leather cover, written and video IASTM guides, skin lube and free shipping all for 0nly 99!.
+Get the single bevel STARR tool with a leather cover, written and video IASTM guides and free shipping all for 0nly 99!.